staxx6/nvim-config/doc/help.md

 :/pattern/+1,/pattern2/-1p : Prints the content between the patterns :%p or :.p : Prints whole file or current file
 :normal . : Use normal commands.
 Example: `A;<Esc>` Put ; at end of line. `VG` to select to file end and `:normal .` to place ; on every line

+Use arrows after pressing ":" for last command / history - Enter some characters for filtered browsing like command line
 q: : repeat last command.
 After `@:` use `@@` to repeat

+:!cat % : run a shell command - % is placeholder for filename in vim
+:w | !cat % : Pipe to chain commands in vim

+q: : To go to the command history list.
+Edit it like a normal buffer - which is a normal buffer

 ## oil